 FRAMOS, the leading partner for image processing solutions, is expanding its embedded vision product ecosystem from June 2019 with six new modules for CMOS sensors from Sony and ON Semiconductor.
 With a multi-sensor platform, FRAMOS is launching a completely new solution to support stereo, dual stereo and all-round applications.
 The new platform now allows the connection of up to four sensor modules to the NVIDIA Jetson TX2 development kit or alternatively to the Jetson AGX Xavier development kit for high-end applications.

-Global imaging provider FRAMOS® will be presenting its embedded vision portfolio including Intel®’s RealSense™ Technology at the Embedded Vision Summit.
-The industry leading event showcases computer vision innovations and will take place May 22-24, in Santa Clara, California.
+Global vision partner FRAMOS® will present its embedded vision portfolio including their Ecosystem of sensor modules and Intel® RealSense™ Technology at the Embedded Vision Summit.
+The industry leading event showcases computer vision innovations and will take place May 20-23rd in Santa Clara, California.

 “Stacked Pixel” Technology brings High Performance for Miniaturized Embedded Vision - The newly developed Pregius S line is the 4th generation of Sony CMOS image sensors incorporating Pregius™ technology.
 The Pregius S reaches higher performance in a smaller package with stacked image sensor technology that is based on Sony’s proprietary Global Shutter function, and a back-illuminated pixel structure.
 This technology allows smart embedded applications in industrial vision to benefit from imaging performance that is improved by 1.7X, while the form factor of sensor design is reduced by 40 percent.
 First samples of Sony’s new Pregius S line will be available from global vision partner FRAMOS®.